 * '''Implied''': The end of the episode/movie shows Master Destruction waking up to see Emperor Evulz standing over him.
 The scene cuts to black, and [[WhatHappenedToTheMouse Master Destruction is never seen again]].

 ** The fact that the heroes needed to rely on a villain to bail them out of a problem puts their convictions and abilities into question.
-The question on whether or not they'll need to become NecessarilyEvil also comes in.
+The question on whether or not they'll need to become NecessarilyEvil also comes in, as well as what they'll do when there '''isn't''' a convenient villain around that's inclined to do the dirty work for them.

-* '''Reconstructed''': After receiving a BreakingSpeech from said villain savior about being morally cowardly and ineffective, the heroes realize that now and then they will have to ShootTheDog, but only if all other options fail first.
+** After receiving a "BreakThemByTalking" lecture from said villain savior about being morally cowardly and ineffective, the heroes realize that now and then they will have to ShootTheDog, but only if all other options fail first.

 * '''Played For Laughs''': As the heroes surround the defeated Master Destruction, Evulz can be seen jumping around behind them begging to be allowed to kill Destruction.